 Drowning in data and starving for knowledge, agricultural decision makers require evidence-based information to enlighten sustainable intensification.

-The agroecological footprint of the Cook Agronomy Farm (CAF) LTAR is embedded within 9.4 million ha of multiple land uses primarily cropland (2.9 million ha) and rangeland (5.3 million ha) that span a wide annual precipitation gradient (150 mm through 1400 mm) with diverse social and natural capital.
+The agroecological footprint of the CAF-LTAR is embedded within 9.4 million ha of multiple land uses primarily cropland (2.9 million ha) and rangeland (5.3 million ha) that span a wide annual precipitation gradient (150 mm through 1400 mm) with diverse social and natural capital.

 Agricultural challenges include: